Welcome to mySandman.com.au

 HZ XU4 (non Sandman but de-rated GVW for sedan tyres) 6cyl all were 1860kg

 HZ XU4 (non Sandman but de-rated GVW for sedan tyres) V8 all were 1950kg

 HZ XX7 Sandman up to 1978 were all 1950kg

 HZ XX7 Sandman van from 1978 were all 2000kg

 HZ non Sandman's V8 all were 2200kg

 XX7 and XU3 are the option codes given to all Sandman's.
-Brisbane stamped onto tags.
-Other plants did not.
+Brisbane stamped onto tags, this was not the case entirely as there are example's of Brisbane build Sandman's not stamped.
+Other plants did not stamp the plates.